 If you have only just started with the Raspberry Pi, then you should check out the beginner Raspberry Pi projects.
 These projects are super easy and aren’t very hard to get up and going.
-It is a great starting point if you’re completely new to the Pi and the Linux operating system.
+It is a great starting point if you’re entirely new to the Pi and the Linux operating system.

 Want to make your Pi look good?
 We have a guide on the top 5 Raspberry Pi cases you will find currently on the market.
-We also have an ever growing list of Raspberry Pi accessories that you should also check out.
+We also have an ever-growing list of Raspberry Pi accessories that you should also check out.

 We hope that these intermediate Raspberry Pi projects help you create some pretty cool stuff.
-If these are still a little too basic for you then be sure to check back soon as we will have some advanced projects coming soon.
+If these are still a little too basic for you, then be sure to check back soon as we will have some advanced projects coming soon.

 If you want to stay up to date on all things Pi, then make sure you follow us on any major social network.